Wayward cat captured at JFK Airport after a week on the lam

 Pepper bolted from her owner April 20 as they were preparing to board a flight to China.

-The owner was moving to China for a new job and had to leave without Pepper.
+The owner was moving to China for a new job and had to leave without Pepper when authorities could not locate the feilne before the flight took off.

 Pepper was spotted several times in non-public areas but eluded capture.